Estate Renewal

 More homes

-By increasing density, estate renewal can build new additional council homes on the estate and be funded through the sale of other new homes on the estate.
+By increasing density, estate renewal can build new additional social homes on the estate and be funded through the sale of other new homes on the estate.

 The problem

 As a result, families in need of affordable housing face a bleak situation.
-Existing council homes are often outdated, poorly insulated and sometimes dangerous.
+The quality of existing social housing, while generally good, can fall far below the best that social landlords can offer.
 Over 500,000 social homes don’t meet basic health and safety standards.

 The solution